nielskee/draft-articles/TechnicalHiringPart2.md

 ## Phone screens

-Phone screens used to be quite the big thing: **Technical Interview Lite**, effectively.
+Phone screens used to be quite the big thing: *Technical Interview Lite*, effectively.
 Typically these would be short calls, and you'd be armed with a set of technical questions.
 These questions were supposed to be sure-fire ways of choosing the best candidates to go forward to the next stage.

 I've used them that way in the past, in Q&A mode, but always found them stilted, awkward and ineffective, and I think candidates did too.
-It's a strange sort of conversation, barking questions apropos of nothing into a mouthpiece.
+It's a strange sort of conversation, barking questions into a mouthpiece apropos of nothing.
 Good candidates blank and stumble over answers when they don't have context.
 Other candidates will have memorised every Google search result for "technical interview phone screen questions", and wing it, sometimes convincingly.